guilhermedeoliveirachagas/wfsgis/README.md

-# WFS 3.0 Server
+# WFSGIS
-WFS 3.0 server with backend storage in Postgis
+A WFS 3.0 server with backend storage in Postgis

 You can define the timestamp of the feature during insert by using two methods (see examples):
   * add a "when" attribute to GeoJSON